 Amounts paid by the district on behalf of employees.
 These amounts are not included in the gross salary.
 They are fringe benefits, and while not paid directly to employees, are part of the cost of employees.
 Employee benefits include the district cost for health insurance premiums, dental insurance, life and disability insurance, Medicare, retirement, social security and tuition reimbursement.

 In simple terms, an equalization rate represents the average level of assessment in each community.
-For example, an equalization rate of 80 means that on average, the property in a community is being assessed at 80% of its market value.
+For example, an equalization rate of 80 means that on average, the property in a community is being assessed at 80 percent of its market value.
 The words ‘on average’ are stressed to emphasize that that an equalization rate of 80 does not mean that each and every property is assessed at 80% of full value.
-Some may be assessed at lower than 80%, while others may be assessed at higher than 80%.
+Some may be assessed at lower than 80 percent, while others may be assessed at higher than 80%.

 Employee Retirement System (ERS)

 Retirement benefits for all non-teaching staff (who are eligible).

 Payment of cash or transfer of property or services for the purpose of acquiring an asset or service.